Canada says 13 citizens detained in China since Huawei CFO arrest

 The Canadian government has said several times it sees no explicit link between the arrest of Meng, the daughter of Huawei's founder, and the detentions of Canadian citizens.
 But Beijing-based Western diplomats and former Canadian diplomats have said they believe the detentions were a "tit-for-tat" reprisal by China.

-Meng was released on a CAD$10 million (US$7.4 million) bail on Dec 11 and is now living in one of her two multi-million-dollar Vancouver homes as she fights extradition to the United States.
-The 46-year-old executive must wear an ankle monitor and stay at home from 11pm to 6am.
+Meng was released on a CUS$10 million (5.85 million pounds) bail on Dec.
+11 and is now living in one of her two multi-million-dollar Vancouver homes as she fights extradition to the United States.
+The 46-year-old executive must wear an ankle monitor and stay at home from 11 p.m. to 6 a.m.

 The 13 Canadians detained include Michael Kovrig, Michael Spavor and Sarah McIver, a Canadian government official who declined to be identified, said on Thursday.